simonswain/saibo/README.md

   }, ['foo','bar']);
 ```

-Cells don't have to be numeric
+Cells don't have to be numeric.

 ```javascript
 cells.set('device', 'Roland');